Grateful Dead: Downhill from Here

-Downhill from Here is a concert performance video by the Grateful Dead.
-It was recorded at Alpine Valley Music Theatre, near East Troy, Wisconsin, in July, 1989.
-Produced by Len Dell'Amico and Grateful Dead Productions.
-It was released by Monterey Home Video, on VHS in 1997 and on DVD in 1999, with a running time of 2 hours 30 minutes, and by Pioneer Entertainment, on LaserDisc in 1997.
+Downhill from Here is a concert video by the rock band the Grateful Dead.
+It was recorded at Alpine Valley Music Theatre, near East Troy, Wisconsin, in July 1989.
+It was produced by Len Dell'Amico and Grateful Dead Productions.
+It was released by Monterey Home Video on VHS in 1997 and on DVD in 1999, and by Pioneer Entertainment on LaserDisc in 1997.
+The video has a running time of two and a half hours.

 Most of Downhill From Here was recorded on July 17, 1989.
 However, the last four songs of the first set – "Row Jimmy", "When I Paint My Masterpiece", "When Push Comes to Shove", and "The Music Never Stopped" – have been replaced with the last three songs of the first set from July 19 – "West L.A.
 Fadeaway", "Desolation Row", and "Deal".

 "The Music Never Stopped" from July 17 is included in the albums Weir Here and Fallout from the Phil Zone.
 The latter also includes "Box of Rain" from July 19, and "Foolish Heart" from that date is a bonus track on Built to Last.

-The title of the video is a play on words referring to the steep slope of Alpine Valley's general admission section, and perhaps also to the notion that 1989 through 1990 was the band's final peak period.